mimshins/react-containerized-state/README.md

 # react-containerized-state

-Fast and minimal state container which can be used and shared across React or non-React components.
+A set of React hooks designed to seamlessly integrate the `containerized-state` package into your React project.

-Using it with React components is objectively better than built-in `useState` React hook due to the removal of unnecessary renders and the shareability of the states.
-It is optimized in a way that only the components that need the container's value (via `useValue()` hook) or the selected values (via `useValueSelector()` hook) are rendered upon state change.
+Utilizing these hooks with React components offers significant advantages over the built-in `useState` hook by eliminating unnecessary re-renders and enhancing state shareability.
+They are optimized to ensure that only the components requiring the container's value (via the `useValue`() hook) or the selected/computed values (via the `useComputedValue`() hook) are re-rendered upon state changes.

 [![license](https://img.shields.io/github/license/mimshins/react-containerized-state?color=010409&style=for-the-badge)](https://github.com/mimshins/react-containerized-state/blob/main/LICENSE)
 [![npm latest package](https://img.shields.io/npm/v/react-containerized-state?color=010409&style=for-the-badge)](https://www.npmjs.com/package/react-containerized-state)